mwouts/itables/docs/streamlit.md

 ITables in version `2.1.0` or above can be used in Streamlit.

-To render a DataFrame with ITables in a Streamlit app, use `interactive_table`:
+To render a DataFrame with ITables in a Streamlit app, use `itables.streamlit.interactive_table`:
 ```
 from itables.streamlit import interactive_table
 ```